oscarotero/dom/README.md

     step: 0.1,
     min: 0,
     max: 1,
-    value, // Signals used as value for inputs are updated automatically }),
+    value, // Signal used as value
+    oninput: (e) => value.value = e.target.value // Update the signal on input
+  }),
 );
 ```